 Is it difficult for you to believe that exercise is good for OA joints?
 Do you believe your OA joint is eventually going to wear out?
 Do you have trouble wrapping your head around how muscles can help a joint condition?
 What goes through your mind when you feel pain in your joints?

 A common perception of OA is that it is a wear and tear condition.
 However, there are many studies to show that the amount of joint degeneration (“wear-and-tear”) shown on X-rays and MRI scans does not correlate to pain.
-One person may have significant joint changes shown on the imaging films with little or no pain, another can have mild joint changes but experiencing high levels of pain.
+One person may have significant joint changes shown on the imaging films with little or no pain, another can have mild joint changes but experience high levels of pain.
 This can seem confusing, especially if you believe that pain is caused by degeneration in your joint structures.
 One way of understanding this is to think of the joint changes as wrinkles on the inside, part of the changes that occur naturally with age.

 What is pain?

-First let’s understand pain.
+First, let’s understand pain.
 Pain is your body’s way of protecting you from potential danger, but it does not always mean that you have injured your body tissues.
-One way of understanding the role of pain, is that pain is a protective system to warn us of potential danger.
+One way of understanding the role of pain is that pain is a protective system to warn us of potential danger.
 However, what your pain system recognizes as “danger”, can be affected by many factors.
-How long you have been experiencing pain, what pain means to you, the feelings you had when you experienced the pain, how you behave when you have pain, these are just a few examples of contributing factors to your pain system becoming overprotective.
-Your mood, quality of sleep, overall health, the list goes on!
+How long you have been experiencing pain, what pain means to you, the feelings you had when you experienced the pain, and how you behave when you have pain, are just a few examples of contributing factors to your pain system becoming overprotective.
+Your mood, quality of sleep, overall health, and the list goes on!

 What types of exercises are good for Osteoarthritis?

 The following types of exercises are beneficial for people with OA.